thecreativeone91/DVDFabAutoRip/README.md

 # DVDFabAutoRip
 Note: I do not condone piracy, please use this only for backing up your own physical media you have bought.
 A lot of work goes into making a movie, make sure they get the support they need by buying your movies legally.

 To Run as a service Copy DVDFabAutoRip.ini to C:\ServiceStart\ and run srvstart.exe install DVDFabAutoRip -C C:\ServiceStart\DVDFabAutoRip.ini after installing [srvstart](https://github.com/rozanski/srvstart).
-Note when running as a service you will not see the interface but you can monitor the status with DVDFab remote on iOS and android, I'm working on a way to see if I can get the local interface to show when logged in.

-DVDFabAutoRip is a VBScript to watch for a Disc in the Optical Drive to be ready and Auto Rip them (Full ISO Clones) using DVDFab.
+Be sure to set the logon to your administator account, and I'd reccomend using Automatic (delayed Start).
+Note when running as a service you will not see the interface but you can monitor the status with DVDFab remote on iOS and android, DVDFabAutoRip is a VBScript to watch for a Disc in the Optical Drive to be ready and Auto Rip them (Full ISO Clones) using DVDFab.
 This script could be used for other software supporting command line control.